aaronfox/Paper-Topic-Chooser/README.md

 # Paper-Topic-Chooser
 My guitar class assigned a long paper with over a hundred suggested options of topics/people related to the guitar.
-I'm going to choose the topic based on what Wikipedia says about them
+I'm going to choose the topic based on how much information is available to write and present on them.
+This will be based on how many words each respective topic's Wikipedia entry contains.
+(The more words, the merrier!)

 *Here are the results from the second version of the graph with each topic sorted and filtered for topics containing Wikipedia articles over 1499 words:*
 ![number of words for each topic s wikipedia article v2](https://user-images.githubusercontent.com/19690086/48087436-4eb79700-e1cd-11e8-8a8e-8467fec2c43b.png)